With WinSCP you can easily upload and manage files on your DigitalOcean droplet/server over SFTP protocol.

 - Connect to the droplet with the DigitalOcean console;

-- Use the following commands display fingerprints of the host keys:
+- Use the following commands to display fingerprints of the host keys:

 Start WinSCP.
 Login dialog will appear.
 On the dialog: